carlasouza/puppet-virt/README.markdown

 ##### os_type

-Optimize the guest configuration for a type of operating system (ex. 'linux', 'windows') for libvirt provider.
+Optimize the guest configuration for a type of operating system (ex. `linux`, `windows`) for libvirt provider.
 It is used during the guest creation.

 ##### os_template

-Further optimize the guest configuration for a specific operating system variant (ex. 'fedora8', 'winxp').
+Further optimize the guest configuration for a specific operating system variant (ex. `fedora8`, `winxp`).
 This parameter is optional for libvirt provider and mandatory for openvz provider.

 Available values for libvirt are: